NetApp-StorageGRID/xRay/README.md

 $ ./xray --help
 ```

-2. If you generate an elastic search output file (assume xray.out)
+- If you generate an elastic search output file (assume xray.out)
   1. Create an elastic search cluster on AWS
   2. Upload the data into elastic search
 ```
 $ curl --tr-encoding -XPOST 'http://<your_elastic_search_url>/_bulk' --data-binary @xray.out
 ```
-  3. Now you can analyze it in kibana that AWS provides
+  3. Now you can analyze it in the AWS Elastic Search / Kibana service

-3. If you generate a parquet file you can analyze it in a spark cluster
+- If you generate a parquet file you can analyze it in a spark cluster
   1. Go to http://www.databricks.com
   2. Click on "Manage Account"
   3. Select community edition